• Products

 Popular encoding devices

-• Introducing the StreamSpot ONE Gen3 Encoder the [simplified] way to stream!
-This encoder 100% automated, self-configuring encoder from StreamSpot.
+• Introducing the Magewell Ultrastream the [simplified] way to stream!
+This encoder is 100% automated and can be shipped pre-congfigured to stream for your eCatholic LIVE account out of the box!
 No setup, no configuration, no buttons to push or switches to flip.

-Simply set your broadcast schedule and the StreamSpot ONE Gen3 takes care of the rest!
+Simply set your broadcast schedule and the Magewell Ultrastream takes care of the rest!

 Learn More